-Note: Some of the figures in these procedures might not look exactly like the system or expansion unit that you have.
-However, the steps to perform the task are the same.
+Note: Some of the figures in these procedures might not look exactly like the system or expansion unit

-- 1. Perform prerequisite tasks as described in "Before you begin" on page 165. - 2.
+- 1. Perform prerequisite tasks as described in "Before you begin" on page 161. - 2.
 Remove the front cover and door, if you need to, to access the disk drives.
-For instructions on removing the cover, see "Removing and replacing covers and doors" on page 177. - 3.
+For instructions on removing the cover, see Removing and replacing covers and doors. - 3.
 Locate the disk drive to be replaced and record the location information, then use the location information to activate the identify light for that disk drive.
-For instructions, see "Identifying a failing part in an IBM i system or logical partition" on page 168
+For instructions, see "Identifying a failing part in an IBM i system or logical partition" on page 164

 - 1. Type strsst on the command line of the IBM i session and press Enter. - 2.
 Type your service tools user ID and service tools password on the Start Service Tools (STRSST) Sign On display, and press Enter. - 3.
 Select Work with disk units from the System Service Tools display, press Enter. - 4.
 Select Display Disk Configuration from the Work with Disk Units display, and press Enter. - 5.
 Select Display non-configured units from the Display Disk Configuration display, and press Enter. - 6.
-Is the failed drive a non-configured unit? - No: Go to "Replacing a disk drive with the IBM i system or logical partition powered on" on page 87. - Yes: Determine if the disk drive to be removed was replaced by a hot spare when it failed.
+Is the failed drive a non-configured unit? - No: Go to Replacing a disk drive with the IBM i system or logical partition powered on. - Yes: Determine if the disk drive to be removed was replaced by a hot spare when it failed.
 A xxxx9031 error logged close to the same time of the original disk failure indicates the automatic Rebuild of the data to a hot spare device, then go on to the next step. - 7.
 Is the disk drive to be removed controlled by the load source adapter? - No: Go to step 10. - Yes: Go to the next step. - 8.
-Is the disk drive to be removed located in a valid load source position? - No: Go to "Configuring a disk drive on a load source adapter for hot spare using the IBM i operating system" on page 133. - Yes: Go to step 10. - 9.
+Is the disk drive to be removed located in a valid load source position? - No: Go to Configuring a disk drive on a load source adapter for hot spare using the IBM i operating system. - Yes: Go to step 10. - 9.
 Choose the concurrent maintenance option.
 This option fills in the disk drive location on the concurrent maintenance display.
-Go to step 12 on page 96. - 10.
+Go to step 12 on page 97. - 10.
 Select Device Concurrent Maintenance from the Hardware Service Manager display.
 Press Enter.
 The Device Concurrent Maintenance display is shown, as shown in the following figure.